llm.rb

 Agents

 LLM::Agent gives you a reusable, preconfigured assistant built on top of the same context, tool, and schema primitives.
-It is a good fit when you want to package instructions, model choice, tools, and output shape into one class.
+It keeps the same stateful runtime surface as LLM::Context, but wraps it in automatic tool-loop execution.
+That makes it a good fit when you want to package instructions, model choice, tools, output shape, and tool concurrency into one class.

 #!/usr/bin/env ruby